Pandemic puts gig-economy workers in even more precarious financial position

 However, the challenge with the gig economy has always been that workers have lacked the security and benefits of full-time employment.
 Covid-19 has thrown this issue into stark relief: while the struggles facing SA’s gig workers are not new, the crisis has only worsened their financial instability — and in many cases, plunged them into hardship...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.